-In March 2014, following extensive First Nations consultation and community engagement, and after conducting a number of technical studies, the Government of British Columbia announced it would like to continue the Columbia River Treaty and seek improvements within the existing framework.
-This decision is supported by the Federal Government of Canada.
+In March 2014, following extensive Indigenous Nations consultation and community engagement, and after conducting a number of technical studies, the Government of British Columbia announced its decision to continue the Columbia River Treaty and seek improvements within the existing framework.
+This decision is supported by the Government of Canada.

 In December 2013 the U.S. Entity delivered its final recommendations to the U.S. Department of State.
 In the fall of 2016, the U.S. Department of State completed its review of the final recommendations and decided to proceed with negotiations to modernize the Treaty.